sahib139/ChattingApp/README.md

-# Chatting backend Service using Socket.io
+# Chatting APP using Socket.io